Parent Child Camp 2022

 It is recommended you bring an esky with ice to keep your items cool while travelling.
 We do have fridge and freezers available during your stay.

-8. What is the age range for the children?
+8. What is the age range for girls?

 There is no specific age range, however there is an age range for the activities.
 The minimum age for high ropes is 10 years.